Person using a tool on a lawn mower motor.

 • Remove the spark plug.

-• Tip your mower, typically with the spark plug pointing toward the sky, so the engine oil does not drain into the air filter.
-Then remove dirt and grass clippings.
+• Safely tip your mower, typically with the spark plug pointing toward the sky, so the engine oil does not drain into the air filter.
+Then remove any dirt and grass clippings.

 • Make any necessary repairs.